1969 European Cup final

-The 1969 European Cup final was a football match played at the Santiago Bernabéu Stadium in Madrid on 28 May 1969 between AC Milan of Italy and Ajax of the Netherlands, to determine the champions of the 1968–69 European Cup.
+The 1969 European Cup final was a football match played at the Santiago Bernabéu Stadium in Madrid on 28 May 1969 between Ajax of the Netherlands and AC Milan of Italy, to determine the champions of the 1968–69 European Cup.
 Ajax made history by becoming the first Dutch side to reach the final, but they were beaten by their Italian opponents 4–1.

 As of 2025, Milan's Pierino Prati remains the most recent player to score a hat-trick in a European Cup or Champions League final.